Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 If your firmware version update fails for a SwitchBot Curtain device that has already been added to your account, please press and hold the button located on your device for 45 seconds before updating its firmware version also.

-If the above methods do not solve your issue, please contact us by logging into our app, clicking on

-Profile

-, and then select

-Feedback

-.
-We would appreciate it if you could provide us with the following information when you contact us:
+If the above methods do not solve your issue, we would appreciate it if you could provide us with the following information when you contact us:

 The video of you pressing the reset button for at least 45 seconds